Safety Verification of Declarative Smart Contracts: Program Transformation

+A $Join$ rule is encoded as a conjunction of the predicates, each of which is encoded from a literal in the rule body.
+The encoding of individual literals is introduced later in this section.

-where $\bar{k}$ represents the primary keys of relation $H$, extracted from the array $\bar{y}$, and $\Gamma(H)[\bar{k}].value$ reads the current sum value.
-Note that, unlike the join rules, the literal $R(\bar{x})$ here does not join with the aggregation literal, because it is only introduced to obtain valid valuations for the rule variables (every row in table $R$ is a valid valuation).
+Unlike $Join$ rules, aggregation rules ($Sum$ and $Count$) have separate inference rules for tuple insertion ($+$) and deletion ($-$).
+Because the relation between new and old aggregation results needs to be encoded.
+In these reference rules, $\bar{k}$ represents the primary keys of relation $H$, extracted from the array $\bar{y}$, and $\Gamma(H)[\bar{k}].value$ reads the current aggregate result.
+Note that, unlike the $Join$ rules, the literal $R(\bar{x})$ here does not join with the aggregation literal, because it is only introduced to obtain valid valuations for the rule variables (every row in table $R$ is a valid valuation).
 For each valid valuation, the aggregator computes the aggregate summary for the matching rows in table $R$ (Section~\ref{sec:language}).

-This applies to all inference rules for aggregators.
+For $Max$ and $Min$ aggregation rules, \proto only encodes the their update for tuple insertions, based on the assumption that they only apply to transaction relations (tables that stores the transaction records), which are append only and has no primary keys.
+In other words, they have no tuple deletion.

+This assumption is made for two reasons.
+First, updating $Max$ and $Min$ for tuple deletion is complicated, because if the current maximum or minimum is deleted, the second largest or smallest element needs to be fetched and become the new aggregation result.
+Such update requires storing the whole table and even maintaining sorted table entries.
+Second, Ethereum has strict limits on the computation and storage of each smart contract and its transactions.
+Maintaining maximum and minimum for tables with delete operation is very expensive to be executed on Ethereum.
+We survey smart contracts in public repositories and find no contract with such logic.
+Therefore, \proto adds such assumption and greatly simplify the rule encoding.